liorvr/liorvr.github.io/_pages/about.md

   priority: 1.0
 ---

+{% include base_path %}

+I am Lior, an incoming Ph.D. candidate in Chemistry at UC Berkeley.

-I am Lior, an M.Sc. student in theoretical chemistry at the Hebrew University of Jerusalem.
-Currently I am focused on studying the electronic structure of colloidal quantum dot molecules.
+I hold an M.Sc. in theoretical chemistry from the Hebrew University of Jerusalem, where I studied the electronic structure of colloidal quantum dot molecules.
-Previously, I did experimental work in the field of photocatalysis for 3D printing and solar energy harvesting using semiconductor and hybrid semiconductor-metal nanocrystals.

-In the summer of 2022 I will be moving to UC Berkeley to pursue a Ph.D. in chemistry.
+Previously, I worked on developing "Quantum Photoinitiators" based on semiconductor nanocrystals, as well as on studying the surface-dependent photocatalytic activity of hybrid semiconductor-metal nanocrystals.